evansbenj/Evans_lab_protocols/Linux_basic/Scythe and Trimmomatic.md

 ## how to run Scythe on all the file with one command
 ```
+#way 1: output file name would be like XT10_R1_scythe.fastq.gz

 for i in *fastq.gz ; do name=$(grep -o "XT[0-9]*_[A-Z][0-9]" <(echo $i)); /home/xue/software/scythe-master/scythe -a /home/xue/software/scythe-master/illumina_adapters.fa -p 0.1 $i | gzip > /home/xue/tropicalis_gonad_transcriptome_Dec2018/scythed_data/$name\_scythe.fastq.gz; done

+#way two: output file name would be like XT10_R1.fastq.gz; you can do this but make sure the output folder is different from the input folder, otherwise the old file will be overwritten

+for i in *fastq.gz; do /home/xue/software/scythe-master/scythe -a /home/xue/software/scythe-master/illumina_adapters.fa -p 0.1 -o /home/xue/tropicalis_gonad_transcriptome_Dec2018/scythed_data/$i $i | gzip > ; done
 ```

 # Trimmomatic